geodynamics/pylith/examples/2d/box/README.md

 ## Step03: Simple shear with Dirichlet and Neumann boundary conditions

 The same problem as Step02 but with Neumann (traction) boundary conditions replacing the Dirichlet boundary conditions on the +x and +y boundaries.
-The simulation parameters are in the `pylithapp.cfg` and `step01_sheardisptract.cfg` files.
+The simulation parameters are in the `pylithapp.cfg` and `step03_sheardisptract.cfg` files.

 To run the example:
 ```
 pylith step03_sheardisptract.cfg
 ```

-## Step04: Simple shear with Dirichlet and Neumann boundary conditions and initial conditions
+## Step04: Simple shear with Dirichlet boundary conditions and initial conditions

-The same problem as Step03 but with the initial conditions set to the solution.
-The simulation parameters are in the `pylithapp.cfg` and `step01_sheardisptractic.cfg` files.
+The same problem as Step02 but with the initial conditions set to the solution.
+The simulation parameters are in the `pylithapp.cfg` and `step04_sheardispic.cfg` files.

 To run the example:
 ```
-pylith step04_sheardisptractic.cfg
+pylith step04_sheardispic.cfg
 ```

 ## Step05: Time-dependent shear with Dirichlet and Neumann boundary conditions

 Similar to Step03 but with time-dependent boundary conditions consisting of an initial value and a rate of change that is added starting at 1.0 year.
-The simulation parameters are in the `pylithapp.cfg` and `step01_sheardisptractrate.cfg` files.
+The simulation parameters are in the `pylithapp.cfg` and `step05_sheardisptractrate.cfg` files.

 To run the example:
 ```